dsbowen/hemlock/docs_md/setup/win.md

 <my-chromedriver-location>/chromedriver.exe
 ```

+If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
+[Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).

 ## Heroku

-Heroku is an easy and inexpensive service for deploying web applications (i.e. putting them online), including hemlock applications.
-You can find [download and installation instructions for the heroku command line interface (heroku-CLI) here](https://devcenter.heroku.com/articles/heroku-cli).
+Heroku is an easy and inexpensive service for deploying web applications (i.e. putting them online), including hemlock applications. <a href="https://signup.heroku.com/" target="_blank">Sign up for heroku here</a>.

+Then, download and install the heroku command line interface (heroku-CLI) following <a href="https://devcenter.heroku.com/articles/heroku-cli" target="_blank">these instructions</a>.

 Close and re-open your terminal.
 Verify your heroku-CLI installation: